bigskysoftware/hypermedia-systems-book/ch03-a-web-1-0-application.typ

 #index[Contact.app][model]
-It could be working with a database (it isn’t) or a simple flat file (it is), but we’re going skip over the internal details of the model.
+It could be working with a database (it isn’t) or a simple flat file (it is), but we’re going to skip over the internal details of the model.
 Think of it as a "normal" domain model class, with methods on it that act in a "normal" manner.